Five innovations to improve mental health

 Take a look at the latest innovations designed to improve our mental health and wellbeing

-In reality, the importance of mental health and wellbeing cannot be isolated to a single day.
+World Mental Health Day plays an important role in raising awareness, but it is vital that mental health and well-being is considered throughout the year.
 As the coronavirus pandemic enters its third year, research has highlighted its impact on mental health.
 According to mental health charity Mind, around a third of adults and young people say that their mental health has got worse since March 2020.
-An academic meta-study in the Lancet also found that the pandemic has led to lower wellbeing in the general public.
+And an academic meta-study in the Lancet also found that the pandemic has led to lower wellbeing in the general public.

 FOREST BATHING RECREATED AT HOME WITH SMART DEVICES